Many decades ago, when I was first starting out as a commissioned salesman, I had a very good customer, who went by the name of Richie.

-Give an honest reason and summarize your interaction so far.
-You could say, “I have to go greet those customers over there.
-I hope that’s OK.
-(Wait for their response which 99% will be go ahead.)
-Before I go though, just to recap…” The goal is to let the shopper know that they have been heard by verbally confirming what has been said.
+1. Give an honest reason and summarize your interaction so far.
+You could say, “I have to greet those customers over there.
+I hope that’s okay.
+(Wait for their response which 99% will be to go ahead.)
+Before I go though, just to recap….”
+The goal is to let the shopper know they have been heard by verbally confirming what has been said.
 People who feel heard are more patient and forgiving.
-After you’ve paraphrased your interaction so far, you’ll hear the customer say, “Yes.”
+After paraphrasing your interaction so far, you’ll hear the customer say, “Yes.”

-Introduce them to another salesperson.
+3. Introduce them to another salesperson.
 Often the best salespeople will be in more demand.
 If that’s you, similar to number two above, make sure you restate where you are in the sales process to the other salesperson and what the customer is looking to solve today.
-Introduce the new salesperson to the shopper by name.
-That way the shopper will usually offer theirs and they continue the communication human-to-human.
+Introduce the new salesperson to the shopper by name—that way, the shopper will usually offer theirs, and they continue the communication human-to-human.

-And yes, there are some people who are energy vampires who just want to talk without buying a thing.
+And yes, some people are energy vampires who just want to talk without buying a thing.

 That’s as true about shoppers as it is about retail salespeople.
 The walking wounded some call them.
 In the case of a shopper, when you realize that might be the case, stop asking questions such as which would you prefer?
 How did that happen?

-Finally, if you are the floor supervisor, you have to be scanning to see if you have to rescue a salesperson who is ignoring the signs they should help more than one person.
-And you should be using retail sales training to bring them up to speed.
+Finally, if you are the floor supervisor, you have to be scanning to see if you have to rescue a salesperson who is ignoring the signs that they should help more than one person.
+And you should be using retail sales training to bring and keep them up to speed.